 The restaurant pulled together and opened for us.
 Good times.

 This morning the next lock told us we might be able to get through around 9:30.
-But we are the lowest possible priority.
-Even below the Asian Carp.
+But we’re the lowest possible priority.
+Asian Carp are higher than pleasure boaters on the spectrum of importance.
 We arrived at the Marseilles Lock at the appointed time.
 And waited for 2 hours.
-The Marseilles Lock sucks.
+The Marseilles Lock is horrible.
 They don’t even know how to pronounce it correctly.
 Pretty sure nobody from the House of Bourbon pronounced it “Mar-sales.”
 Dana photographed birds to kill time.

 We didn’t find it at all funny at the time.